by Collyn Rivers

 A vehicle’s starter motor is designed to work with 70%-80% charged batteries.
 The energy required to start cold engines is tiny.
-It’s less than 2% of battery capacity and typically replaced within two minutes.
+It’s less than 2% of battery capacity.
+This is typically replaced within two minutes.
 It’s cheap, rugged and simple.
-Fine generally for starter battery charging – but not RV use.
+Fine generally for starter battery charging – but not for RV use.

 Such technology, used for telephone exchange batteries for decades, was later adapted for vehicles.
 See Battery charging and battery chargers.

 Dc-dc charging truly scores with batteries distanced from the alternator.
 Voltage drop prejudices charging, and fridge operation.
-Heavy cable is necessary, but a dc-dc unit close to the battery ensures voltage.
-It also extends battery life, and can transform three-way fridges.
+Heavy cable is necessary.
+Locating the dc-dc unit close to the battery ensures adequate voltage.
+It also extends battery life and can transform three-way fridges.

 These systems require a VSR (voltage sensing relay).
 The VSR senses starter battery voltage.
 It directs charge to that battery for two to three minutes after starting.
-Then it allows auxiliary battery charging once the starter’s exceeds 13.6 volts.
-The VSR also isolates the starter battery if its voltage drops below 12.6 volts.
+It allows auxiliary battery charging once the starter battery exceeds 13.6 volts.
+The VSR isolates the starter battery if it drops below 12.6 volts.
 Some dc-dc chargers have VSR functionality inbuilt.

-These alternators are commonly used for regenerative braking.
-They increase alternator voltage, thereby force charging the starter battery.
-That battery is (here) normally 80% charged.
-Braking boosts this to 100%.
-This provides all electrical energy required from that extra charge.
-During this, alternator output is zero, or too low for charging.
-It causes the VSR to ongoingly open, thus precluding auxiliary charging for minutes each time.
+Many hybrid vehicles use regenerative braking.
+Their starter battery is normally 80% charged.
+Braking increases alternator voltage.
+This boosts battery charge to 100%.
+The battery then provides all electrical energy required.
+During this, alternator output is zero or too low for charging.
+This causes the VSR to open.
+That precludes auxiliary charging for minutes each time.

 Bc-dc units are made by companies including Redarc and Sterling Products.
 Some companies now produce all such products as bc-dc.
-Those for use with Variable Voltage Alternators are of Low Voltage form.
-The above Link explains.
+Moreover, those for use with variable voltage alternators are of Low Voltage form (see above Link).

-Installation is generally similar to that below, but there is no voltage sensing relay.
+Installation is generally similar to that below.
+There is, however, no voltage sensing relay.
 A signal lead is taken from the ignition switch.
 Makers give full details.

 Installing dc-dc charging

 Dc-dc charging ensures a battery is alternator-charged safely, deeply and fast.
-To do so the unit must be close to the main energy draw load and battery.
+Ensure this locating the charger close to the main energy load and battery.
 That load is typically a fridge or fridge freezer.
-It’s where the dc-dc unit and battery need locating.

-Whilst dc-dc charging optimises charging, you still need adequate cable.
-This typically requires 10 mm² (ideally 13.5 mm²) from source to charging unit.
-Makers explain this – but it is not always stressed.
+Dc-dc charging optimises charging but you still need adequate cable.
+Use 10 mm² (ideally 13.5 mm²) from source to charging unit.
+Makers explain this – but rarely stress its need.

-Most such units also have inbuilt protection to ensure starter battery charge priority.
+Most such units ensure starter battery charge priority.
 Recharging generally takes only two to three minutes.
 If inbuilt protection is not provided (excepting for bc-dc units) a VSR must be used.

 Some dc-dc charging units have an inbuilt solar regulator, and/or mains battery charger.
 The sketch below shows a typical installation.

 Installation may vary from brand to brand and type to type.
-The unit shown will charge an auxiliary battery from a 12 volt alternator.
-It does so at up to 40 amps.
+The unit shown will charge an auxiliary battery from a 12-volt alternator.
+Furthermore, it does so at up to 40 amps.